kloppi417/glimmer-shaders/README.md

 - Bloom.

 ## Compatibility
-- OpenGL 4.3+ - MacOS is *not supported*, nor is the Raspberry Pi.
+- OpenGL 4.3+ - macOS is *not* supported, nor is the Raspberry Pi.
 Most modern GPUs (integrated or dedicated) should work fine.
-- Iris 1.6+, Optifine is *not supported*.
+- Iris 1.6+, Optifine is *not* supported.

 ## Acknowledgements
 - Andrew Hilmer, for his [Shadertoy implementation](https://www.shadertoy.com/view/slSXRW) of Sébastien Hillaire's ['A Scalable and Production Ready Sky and Atmosphere Rendering Technique'](https://github.com/sebh/UnrealEngineSkyAtmosphere)